ankitsinghaniyaz/classandobjects/content/tutorial/confusing_things_in_react.md

 toc = false

 +++
 React js is currently the most hyped front-end framework(view) today.
 I am lucky that at my current workplace I am getting a chance to explore react and rails.
 I am a Python lover, but I am completely open to learning new technologies.
 I have seen confusing things in Ruby on Rails which is very opposite to React and Javascript environment.
+I am trying to list out things every react js beginner should know.
 I have pointed out top 5 reasons why React js can be confusing.
 So let us get started.

 ## 1. React is just the view layer